hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 2-Sep-2021

 [7:19:19](#uZFbntT5qLuKxAzOFGvefwTjldKygOFsIWeB6RUaDfU) <planetsizecpu (Jose Luis)>:
-Oh he!,  it's really stubborn, maybe we can enlist him in a new Matrix level, but for now it's nothing in development, the new course begins and we have to be prepared, there is little time for fun Ì†ΩÌ∏ë
+Oh he!,  it's really stubborn, maybe we can enlist him in a new Matrix level, but for now it's nothing in development, the new course begins and we have to be prepared, there is little time for fun üòë

 [8:18:49](#Zzeg14jlmIwPzKsjClyyUwIZbCnI1S4SNV1g4_i9i1A) <ldci (Fran√ßois Jouen)>: